Frequently Asked Questions

-We do not sell einkorn flour yet but we plan to in the future.
-However, we do recommend as a best practice that you grind your own flour.
+We do recommend as a best practice that you grind your own flour.
 Flour that is ground and not quickly used oxidizes and quickly loses many of its most valuable nutrients.
-We recommend that you grind your own flour and try to always use the flour quickly after grinding.
+If it becomes too old, it can go rancid.

 Do you recommend any specific wheat grinders for making einkorn flour?